varatharajanv450/Library-Management-System-Using-Servlet-and-MySql/README.md

  - The Library.sql file located within the web content file.Run the sql file in MySql Workbench or command line.
  - In Eclipse,right-click on the project folder.Go to properties.Then click "java build path",then "Add External jars" and choose the mysql jar file located within the lib folder of project folder.
  - In DB.java file, change the database name,username and password of MySql;

+## Usage
+ - Deploy the project on your Apache Tomcat Server.
+ - Access the application at [http://localhost:8080].
+ - Login with the default admin credentials:
+   1.User

 ## About me